 As the remaining teeth shift position, gaps and crevices are created which allow food to more easily get stuck in the mouth for days and weeks.
 These "food traps" then become ideal places for bacteria to grow and thrive.
 Infection, gum disease and cavities are soon to follow.

-Nobody wants their mouth to smell like rotten, decaying meat, but that is exactly what you get when you have food traps, cavities, gum disease, and an infected, open wound in your mouth.
-Bad breath is hardly a health concern, but it can have a negative effect on your life nonetheless.
-And again, it's really just a sign that something worse is going on inside of your body.
+Nobody wants their breath to have a bad smell, but that is exactly what happens when there are problems like food traps, cavities, gum disease, or bleeding gums.
+Bad breath can have a negative effect on your life.
+It's really a sign that something worse is going on inside of your body.

 Sometimes, a broken tooth can be salvaged if the problem is addressed in time.
-But eventually, it reaches the point where extracting the remaining pieces is all that can be done.
+But eventually, it reaches the point where extracting the remaining pieces is the only option.

-Discuss the pros and cons of any procedure with Dr. Sander I. White and get a head start on fixing those missing teeth today!
+Discuss the pros and cons of any procedure with Dr. Sander I. White and get a head start on replacing those missing teeth today!

 Contact us today to schedule your appointment or consultation with Dr. White, your partner in the quest for a beautiful, healthy smile.
 Our Broomall office delivers exemplary service and distinctive dental care to residents of Broomall, Philadelphia, Delaware County, and surrounding areas.